Huey Long: Senate campaign

 Shortly after the impeachment, Long—now nicknamed "The Kingfish" after an Amos 'n' Andy character—announced his candidacy for the U.S. Senate in the 1930 Democratic primary.
 He framed his campaign as a referendum.
 If he won, he presumed the public supported his programs over the opposition of the legislature.
 If he lost, he promised to resign.

 His opponent was incumbent Joseph E. Ransdell, the Catholic senator whom Long endorsed in 1924.
 At 72 years old, Ransdell had served in the U.S. Congress since Long was aged six.
 Aligned with the establishment, Ransdell had the support of all 18 of the state's daily newspapers.
 To combat this, Long purchased two new $30,000 sound trucks and distributed over two million circulars.
 Although promising not to make personal attacks, Long seized on Ransdell's age, calling him "Old Feather Duster".
-The campaign became increasingly vicious, The New York Times calling it "as amusing as it was depressing".
+The campaign became increasingly vicious, with The New York Times calling it "as amusing as it was depressing".
 Long critic Sam Irby, set to testify on Long's corruption to state authorities, was abducted by Long's bodyguards shortly before the election.
 Irby emerged after the election; he had been missing for four days.
 Surrounded by Long's guards, he gave a radio address in which he "confessed" that he had actually asked Long for protection.
 The New Orleans mayor labelled it "the most heinous public crime in Louisiana history".

 Ultimately, on September 9, 1930, Long defeated Ransdell by 149,640 (57.3 percent) to 111,451 (42.7 percent).
 There were accusations of voter fraud against Long; voting records showed people voting in alphabetical order, among them celebrities like Charlie Chaplin, Jack Dempsey and Babe Ruth.

 Although his Senate term began on March 4, 1931, Long completed most of his four-year term as governor, which did not end until May 1932.
 He declared that leaving the seat vacant would not hurt Louisiana: "[W]ith Ransdell as Senator, the seat was vacant anyway."
 By occupying the governorship until January 25, 1932, Long prevented Lieutenant Governor Cyr, who threatened to undo Long's reforms, from succeeding to the office.
 In October 1931, Cyr learned Long was in Mississippi and declared himself the state's legitimate governor.
 In response, Long ordered National Guard troops to surround the Capitol to block Cyr's "coup d'état" and petitioned the Louisiana Supreme Court.
 Long successfully argued that Cyr had vacated the office of lieutenant-governor when trying to assume the governorship and had the court eject Cyr.

+Before becoming a senator, Long ensured that his successor as governor would not only continue his reforms, but that he had a friendly legislature to work with.
+Long was successful in this, as noted by one historian: